WolframResearch/WolframClientForPython/docs/docpages/intro.rst

     >>> export(wl.Select(wl.PrimeQ, [1,2,3]), target_format='wxf')
     b'8:f\x02s\x06Selects\x06PrimeQf\x03s\x04ListC\x01C\x02C\x03'

-If the `sream` parameter is set to a string path, the serialized output is directly written to the file.
+If the `stream` parameter is set to a string path, the serialized output is directly written to the file.

 First, represent a Wolfram Language :wl:`ListPlot` of the first 25 :wl:`Prime` numbers::